 Creating a Jewelry Brand

-The term "branding" refers to the idea of creating an image in your customer's mind about who you are and what your product consists of.
+The term "branding" refers to the idea of creating an image in your customer's mind about who you are and what your products are like.
 If you are selling a particular type of jewelry, then you may want to be known for that type of jewelry.
 For example, maybe you want to specialize in wire wrapped jewelry or metal clay charms and pendants.
 The way you present yourself will help you develop a brand, and eventually, you will be known for that.